 Fixing the Problem – Replacing the Battery

-CMOS related issues are perhaps the simplest to fix.
-Often people confuse CMOS related issues with more complex issues such as a dead CPU or a motherboard.
+CMOS-related issues are perhaps the simplest to fix.
+Often people confuse CMOS-associated matters with more complex problems, such as a dead CPU or a motherboard.

 However, before you discard your expensive hardware as being defective, always replace the CMOS battery of your motherboard to check and see if that fixes the issues.